insight-infrastructure/terraform-aws-ec2-airflow/README.md

 # terraform-aws-ec2-airflow

-> Early work / POC -> lacks many features

 ## Features

-This module sets up an airflow instance running the sequential executor.
+This module sets up an airflow instance running the sequential executor on AWS.
+It mounts an EFS volume to that instance to sync airflow DAGs locally to the workers.

 ## Terraform Versions